davestewart/davestewart-content/content/blog/work/extension-versioning/index.md

 - Think `sprint.feature.fix.build` vs `major.minor.fix.build`
 - The `major` version identifies the *start* (rather than the end) of the work
 - Versions count *from* (rather than to) the next `major` version
-- Work is *private* until *publicly* released
+- Work is *beta by definition* (for any version) until released
-- Release the first `minor` version that fulfils the promise of a coherent release
+- Release the first `minor` version that communicates the idea of the sprint
 - Release additional `minor` and `patch` releases as required
 - Use `build` versions to disambiguate changes whilst testing